mihaibld/mihaibld/README.md

-- 👋 Hi, I’m @mihaibld
+- 👋 I’m @mihaibld, Research Engineer, RO.
-- 👀 I’m interested in front-end web development.
+- 👀 Especially interested in web development and knowledge expanding while solving problems by code writing.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 Web Development: - HTML, CSS, JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ As a self-taught, I’m looking to progress, to be able to become a front-end developer.
-- 📫 How to reach me ...
+- 📫bledeam@gmail.com

 <!---
 mihaibld/mihaibld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.